Our Services

 Helpful Resources

-Post-meal blood sugar in non-diabetic adults is typically expected to stay under about 140 mg/dL one hour after eating and under 120 mg/dL two hours after.
-People with diabetes often aim for readings below 180 mg/dL one to two hours post-meal, though individual targets vary based on age, health status, medications, and lifestyle.
+For non-diabetic adults, blood sugar one hour after eating is typically under 140 mg/dL and under 120 mg/dL at the two-hour mark.
+People with diabetes generally aim for post-meal readings below 180 mg/dL within one to two hours, though targets vary based on age, overall health, medications, and lifestyle.

 After you eat, your body breaks down carbohydrates into glucose (sugar), which enters your bloodstream.
 This rise in blood sugar—known as a postprandial (after-meal) spike—is normal.
 But how high is too high?
 Understanding the normal blood sugar after eating can help you manage your health, reduce risks, and feel your best.